jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/AnalyticalModels.rst

 This tools was coded using following manuscripts:

-A. Benedetti, S. Ciccariello, Coated Silicas and Small-angle X-ray intensity behavior, J. Appl.
+Benedetti, A., S. Ciccariello, Coated Silicas and Small-angle X-ray intensity behavior, J. Appl.
 Cryst (1994) **27**, 249-256.

-S. Pikus, E. Kobylas, and S. Ciccariello, Small-angle scattering characterization of n-aliphatic alcohol films adsorbed on hydroxylated porous silicas, J. APpl.
+Pikus, S., E. Kobylas, and S. Ciccariello, Small-angle scattering characterization of n-aliphatic alcohol films adsorbed on hydroxylated porous silicas, J. APpl.
 Cryst.
 (2003) **36**, 744-748.

 And tested on experimental data provided by S. Ciccariello.
 Note, that the experimental data were only slit smeared and that I have found some interesting discrepancies between using finite slit length (an dusing internal smearing routines of Irena for slit smearing the model) and running provided specific code for slit smeared data (assuming infinite slit length).
 Simply put, the results vary depending on slit length and one needs to be careful on this.
 Please, read further…